Fellowship-of-turing/Namsor_2.1_api/source/index.md

 *Used to set the anonymized status of an API key.
-Setting the anonymized parameter of an API key to true will hide the API key in the logs by using a SHA-256 digest of the key instead.*
+Setting the anonymized parameter of an API key to true will hide the data processed with this API key in the logs by using a SHA-256 digest of the submissions instead.*

 *<u>Cost :</u> The processing of each query does not require credits.*